zijing97/BA820-Fall-2021/README.md

 - BU-associated Google account
 - Google Cloud Account setup and any appropriate projects created (The syllabus has a code for $50 of GCP credits for this course)
 - A python coding environment where you are able to install packages.
-This could be Colab or local coding.
+This could be Colab or a local coding environment like VS Code.

 ## Setup